Shivam4410/Pizza-Sales-Data-Analysis-Using-MySQL/README.md

 ### 🎯 Purpose
 The purpose of this project is to:
-- Extract actionable insights from structured sales data.
+- Extract actionable insights from structured sales data
-- Build a foundation for data-driven decision-making in retail and food service domains.
+- Build a foundation for data-driven decision-making in retail and food service domains
-- Showcase the ability to design queries that span from basic aggregations to advanced window functions and joins.
+- Showcase the ability to design queries that span from basic aggregations to advanced window functions and joins

 ---